jeanettesa/ctf-writeups/2020/CyberYoddhaCTF/shebang.md

 (....)
 ```

 File `flag.txt` contained a lot of information.
-The `wc` command suggested
+According to the `wc` command
 it contained 9522 lines.

 ```